econnet/econ/plan.rst

 they do not prepare to think politically and economically, leaving them quite exposed to exploitation.

 A slave becomes a respectable person, an economic `entity`_ instead of a economic resource,

-- if his will counts
+- if his/her will counts
-- if he can make economic decisions beyond taking/changing jobs a few times in live
+- if s/he can make economic decisions beyond taking/changing jobs a few times in live
-- and can get most of his needs satisfied
+- and can get most of his/her needs satisfied
-- with light out-of-interest work investments
+- with minimal out-of-interest work investments
 - leaving enough time for work investment in the area of interest

 Jurisdictions do not prevent a slave from becoming an